meliao/osdc_support/intro.rst

 Each cloud has a distributed `Gluster File System <http://www.gluster.org/>`_ where users can store their data and access it from all of their VMs.

 The OSDC manages two Hadoop clusters, OCC-Y and Skidmore, for select projects.
-The current documentation here does not cover the Hadoop clusters.
-If you are interested in these please contact us at info@opencloudconsortium.org.

 OSDC Resource Allocations